cloe-lang/cloe/doc/docs/index.md

 - Tisp evaluates every output of a program (such as printing a string and sending an HTTP response to a client) parallelly and concurrently by default leaving synchronization optional.
-- Tisp keeps the other part of a program pure (i.e. without any output).
+- Tisp keeps the other part of a program pure; no side effect is allowed.
 - Therefore, every program in Tisp can run parallelly and concurrently with nothing special!